-- On a road or road related area;
+- Driving a motor vehicle on a road or road related area;

 The maximum penalty for this charge depends on whether a person is a first or a repeat offender.
 In either case, the starting point at sentencing would be for the Court to record a conviction, impose a fine and disqualify your licence for three years, for a first offence and five years for a second offence.